dnesting/dnesting/docs/resume.md

 david.nesting@gmail.com, Washington, DC

-I am an engineering leader, with an emphasis in complex systems, reliability and resiliency, and solving problems.
+I am an engineering leader, with an emphasis in complex systems, reliability, resiliency, security, and solving problems.
 My superpowers include working with empathy, communicating with non-technical leaders, and adapting.
 I enjoy edge cases, adversarial thinking, and being hands-on.
 My interests range from hacking electronics to public policy.